Diplo-Docus/ElevatorManager/README.md

 ### Resources and compatible operations
 - Resource: **`<tomcat_base_url>/ElevatorManager/elevators/{denomination}`**

-  - **GET**: This request will serve the client with a JSON representation of the requested Elevator, with the given *{denomination}*.
+  - **HTTP GET**: This request will serve the client with a JSON representation of the requested Elevator, with the given *{denomination}*.
-  - **PATCH**: This request will allow the client to update the status of a given Elevator.
+  - **HTTP PATCH**: This request will allow the client to update the status of a given Elevator.
 Only *currentWeight* and *currentFloor* attributes can be altered.

 ### Usage notes
 * Some elevators have weight and floor accessibility restrictions.